frostbyte134/frostbyte134.github.io/_posts/2018-04-11-conv-oper-practice.markdown

 ### (2) Zero padding
 Without the zero padding, the width of the output shrinks by one pixel less (1st convolution) than the kernel width.
 3 special cases of the zero-padding are worth mentioning.
+If \\(m\\) is the width of image and \\(k\\) is the width of the filter, than

 1. No zero padding (`valid convolution` in MATLAB)
 Width of \\(V\\) is \\(m-k+1\\)